David-Bugaboo/Twentyheim/Treasures.md

 these points of power are used up, they may not be replenished and the
 construct battery should be crossed off the wizard sheet.
 The cost and sale price listed for this item are for a fully charged battery.
 If
-selling a partially used battery, the sale price is 30gc x the number of power
+selling a partially used battery, the sale price is 30 coroas x the number of power
 points remaining.
 Construct Key
 This magic key can only be carried by a spellcaster.
 The spellcaster gains \+4 on